“There’s a place That’s far beyond this time and space When each of us comes face to face with something more…” ~Alan Parsons Project

 By 5:30 in the afternoon, I hiked the Surprise Valley Overlook trail, which passed through a section of caves and slots inside The Doll House formation.
-The first valley we reached was not, in fact, Surprise Valley, a fact noted on several trip reports we read before coming to this place.
-When we finally reached the real thing, the views of Surprise Valley were excellent.
+The first valley I reached was not, in fact, Surprise Valley, a fact noted on several trip reports I read before coming to this place.
+When I finally reached the real thing, the views of Surprise Valley were excellent.

 • Colorado River Overlook Trail

 At about 4.5 miles and traversing varied landscapes, the Colorado River Overlook trail is quite similar to its mirror, the Confluence Overlook trail I hiked in 2008.
 Views toward the end of the trail were stunning, particularly of the Confluence of the Green and Colorado Rivers, which is only obliquely visible.

 The heat was punishing at times, but we all dealt well with it.
 We were back at camp by 2 p. m.